eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

          8:49:38 (MLM) (@MLM-SLOG@) Host used in license file: <FQDN>
          ...

    #.
-After that, the license manager service have to run without problems, if
+After that, the license manager service should run without problems, if
-      there is a trouble you can debug this process checking the log file (:bash:`/var/tmp/lm_TMW.log`) to get what is happening.
+      there is any trouble with the service you can debug this process checking the log file (:bash:`/var/tmp/lm_TMW.log`) to understand what is happening.

       .. code-block:: bash